Ernest Seka

-Ernest Seka Boka (born 22 June 1987) is a professional footballer who plays as a defender for Championnat National 2 club Chantilly.
+Ernest Seka Boka (born 22 June 1987) is a professional footballer who plays as a defender for Championnat National 1 club Chantilly.
 Born in France, he represents Guinea internationally.

 International career

 Seka was born in France to an Ivorian father and Guinean mother.
 On 23 April 2018, he agreed to represent the Guinea national team.

-Seka made his debut for Guinea in a 1–0 2019 Africa Cup of Nations qualification win over Central African Republic on 9 September 2018.
+Seka received his first call and made his debut for Guinea in a 1–0 2019 Africa Cup of Nations qualification win over Central African Republic on 9 September 2018.